alexanderlarsen/Saneject/README.md

 ```

 This uniqueness model ensures deterministic resolution and early conflict detection.
 Duplicate bindings are logged and skipped automatically.

+### Context isolation

+By default, Saneject enforces *context isolation* when resolving dependencies, meaning preventing references across contexts Unity can't serialize, such as scene ↔ prefab or prefab ↔ prefab, which will break when the prefab isn't present in the scene.

+When context isolation is enabled (recommended):

+- Scene objects only resolve to other objects in the same scene.
+- Prefab instances only resolve to other components within the same prefab instance.
+- Prefab assets only resolve within their own asset root.
+- Cross-context candidates (scene ↔ prefab, prefab ↔ prefab, prefab asset ↔ prefab instance, etc.) are filtered out with a clear log message.

+#### How it works

+For each `[Inject]` field, Saneject determines the *context key* of both sides:

+- **Injection target (field owner):** the object declaring the `[Inject]` field.
+- **Candidate dependency:** each object that could satisfy the binding.

+Both are compared:

+- If the target is a scene object, only candidates from the same scene are allowed.
+- If the target is a prefab instance, only candidates from that exact prefab instance root are allowed.
+- If the target is a prefab asset, only candidates from that prefab asset root are allowed.
+- ScriptableObjects and other project assets are not restricted.

+Any mismatches are discarded before assignment, and the rejection is logged with the binding signature for transparency.

+#### User Settings

+This behavior can be controlled in **User Settings** with the toggle **Filter By Same Context**:

+- **On (default)**: Cross-context links are blocked.
+Use `ProxyObjects` if you need to connect a scene to a prefab or bridge between prefabs.
+- **Off**: Cross-context links are allowed.
+This is generally unsafe, but can be useful in rare advanced workflows.

+For most cases, leave this enabled and rely on `ProxyObjects` for legitimate cross-context references.

 ### SerializeInterface